razor-x/blobpack/README.md

 ```

 Assuming you want to deploy the below Serverless function,
-you will need to generate the `boring.zip` artifact to deploy.
+you will need to tell blobpack to generate the `boring.zip` artifact.

 _Tip: you can reuse the same artifact for multiple functions._